-Our guiding principles include initiatives that preserve the environment, support local communities through fundraising and volunteer work, and contribute to regional causes throughout the world.
+Our guiding principles as a good corporate citizen include initiatives that preserve the environment, support local communities through fundraising and volunteerism and contribute to regional causes throughout the world.

 In 2008, RCI launched a green initiative to address the impact of its business practices on sustaining, improving, and preserving the environment today and for future generations.
 Among RCI’s recent green efforts:

-- The company’s 2008 and 2009 RCI Directory of Affiliated Resorts, and all member and business magazines were printed on environmentally-friendly paper stock.
+.
+The company’s 2008 and 2009 RCI Directory of Affiliated Resorts, and all Endless

-RCI strongly believes in the mission of Christel House, which is the organisation’s charity of choice.
+RCI strongly believes in the mission of Christel House, which is the organization’s charity of choice.
 Established in 1998 by RCI co-founder Christel DeHaan, Christel House International is a public charity with a mission to help impoverished children around the world break the cycle of poverty.
-Christel House works with 2,700 underprivileged children, providing health care, opportunities for education, counselling, positive role models, job placement assistance, and community outreach programmes.
+Christel House works with 2,700 underprivileged children, providing health care, opportunities for education, counseling, positive role models, job placement assistance, and community outreach programs.

-RCI staff help Christel House pursue its mission through fundraisers, employee donations and through voluntary work.
+RCI associates help Christel House pursue its mission through fundraisers, employee donations, and by volunteerism.
 New events to benefit the charity are added to the corporate calendar on a regular basis.
-In 2009, more than $300,000 was raised and donated to Christel House on behalf of RCI and its staff, and countless hours were devoted by staff to the cause.
+In 2009, more than $300,000 was raised and donated to Christel House on behalf of RCI and its associates, and countless hours were devoted by staff to the cause.